TourmalineCore/real-world-local-env/README.md

 helmfile cache cleanup && helmfile --environment local --namespace local -f deploy/helmfile.yaml apply
 ```

-When the command is complete and all k8s pods are running inside **`local`** namespace you should be able to navigate to http://to-dos.local.tourmalinecore.internal/ in your browser and see `Hello World`.
+When the command is complete and all k8s pods are running inside **`local`** namespace you should be able to navigate to http://real-world.local.tourmalinecore.internal/ in your browser and see `Hello World`.

 >Note: at the first time this really takes a while.

 >Note: `helmfile cache cleanup` is needed to force to re-fetch remote values.yaml files from git repos.
 Otherwise it will never invalidate them.
 Links: https://github.com/roboll/helmfile/issues/720#issuecomment-1516613493 and https://helmfile.readthedocs.io/en/latest/#cache.

->Note: if one of your services version was updated e.g. a newer version was published to `to-dos-ui:latest` you won't see the changes executing `helmfile apply` command.
+>Note: if one of your services version was updated e.g. a newer version was published to `real-world-ui:latest` you won't see the changes executing `helmfile apply` command.
 Instead you need to remove the respective service Pod that it can be re-created by its Deployment and fetch the latest docker image.

 ### Debugging Helm Charts